-Re-entry to the nursing program is based on space availability and readmission is NOT guaranteed.
 Each student may re-enter a program once, within 4 semesters of leaving the program.
 Students out more than 4 semesters must reapply to the program and start over.
 To be eligible for re-entry, the student must have formally withdrawn from the Angelina College Nursing Program.
 The student must see the Nursing Program Director and follow the readmission process.
 The letter for re-entry must have a statement regarding a plan of action for success.

-Procedure: The student submits a written request via e-mail for re-entry into the nursing program by formal letter.
-Include the following in the letter:
+Procedure: The student submits a written request via email for re-entry into the nursing program by the following procedure